'Turner & Hooch' is set to be the latest Disney+ reboot

 Home Alone, the 1990 Christmas classic starring Macaulay Culkin, is also set to receive the Disney+ reboot treatment.
 In an announcement made during Disney’s earnings call in August 6, CEO Bob Iger confirmed that the company is developing a modern remake of the Chris Columbus-directed movie for “a new generation.”

 Alongside Home Alone, Iger revealed that reboots for Night at the Museum, Cheaper by the Dozen and Diary of a Wimpy Kid are also in the works.
-They are all set to premiere on Disney’s streaming subscription service, Disney+, which is expected to launch this November.
+They are all set to premiere on Disney’s streaming subscription service, Disney+.